oracle/truffleruby/README.md

 [get in touch with us](#contact) for help.

-TruffleRuby is progressing fast but is currently probably not ready for you to try running your full Ruby application on.
-However it is ready for experimentation and curious end-users to try on their gems and smaller applications.
+TruffleRuby is progressing fast but is currently probably not ready for you to try running your full Rails application on.
+However it is ready for experimentation and curious end-users to try on their gems and smaller applications, and to send us reports of issues they find.

-TruffleRuby runs Rails, and passes the majority of the Rails test suite.
-But it is missing support for Nokogiri and ActiveRecord database drivers which makes it not practical to run real Rails applications at the moment.

-You will find that many C extensions will not work without modification.

 ## Migration from MRI